Artificial Life 14

 About the Editors

-Hiroki Sayama is an Associate Professor of Bioengineering and Systems Science and Industrial Engineering at Binghamton University, State University of New York, USA.
+Hiroki Sayama is Director of the Center for Collective Dynamics of Complex Systems and Associate Professor of Systems Science and Industrial Engineering, at Binghamton University, State University of New York, USA.
 His research areas include complex systems, dynamical networks, artificial chemistry, computational social science, and interactive evolutionary computation.

 John Rieffel is an Assistant Professor of Computer Science at Union College, USA.
 His research areas include soft and amorphous robotics and evolutionary fabrication.

 Sebastian Risi is an Assistant Professor of Computer Games and Interaction Design at the IT University of Copenhagen, Denmark.
 His research areas include biologically-inspired computation, such as evolutionary robotics, self-organizing systems, design automation, and game AI.

 René Doursat is a researcher/lecturer in computer science and Alife, currently at CNRS and Ecole Polytechnique, Paris.
 After a detour through the Bay Area's software industry, he returned to academia in 2004, first as a visiting professor at the University of Nevada, then at the Complex Systems Institute, Paris, which he directed for two years.
 He founded the field of "Morphogenetic Engineering" to reconcile self-organization with architecture in artificial systems inspired by biological development.

 Hod Lipson is an Associate Professor of Mechanical and Aerospace Engineering at Cornell University, USA.
 His research areas include evolutionary robotics, design automation, rapid prototyping, artificial life, and self-assembly.